wp-plugins/events-made-easy/readme.txt

 * Bugfix: eme_locations shortcode wasn't showing anything for option eventful=1
 * Bugfix: First Data setting was not being saved when selecting it as payment method for an event
 * Bugfix: added FDGG lib
+* Bugfix: take into account lonely CR's when creating the javascript balloon text

 = 1.4.6 =
 * Feature: added an option to hide past events (on a day-basis, not hour) in the calendar